 On the ground floor the Lodge has a magnificent Oak paneled living room with gigantic inglenook fireplace, beautifully appointed kitchen, dining room, utility room and a Victorian-style bathroom.

-Double doors open onto beautifully landscaped gardens with furniture and a BBQ.
+Double doors open onto beautifully landscaped gardens with furniture.

 Sleeping up to ten guests, there are two double bedrooms on the ground floor and one twin and one double bedroom on the first floor, along with a luxuriously decorated Victorian-style bathroom.
 A further two guests can sleep on the sofa bed located in the lounge.